 I know, I know, it’s too soon to be talking about Hopper.
 Like way too soon.
 And you’re def going to be even more mad when you realise I’m here to call him out.
 But, it has to be done.

 We know from last season that Hopper was really into Joyce, and we knew he would eventually ask her out.
-I was so sure that he was gonna be super respectful and wait her for to recover from Bob before going for it, but apparently not.
+I was sure that he was going to be super respectful and wait for her to recover from Bob before going for it, but apparently not.

 Instead, for some reason Hopper thinks it’s a good idea to bully her into a date despite the fact that she isn’t interested.
 And when she bails on a date she didn’t even consent to go on he guilts her and mocks her incessantly.
 And then, he gets overbearingly jealous and accusatory every time she so much as makes eye contact with other men.
 The whole thing was actually so disgusting and cringey, and I was dying inside having to watch that.

 Hopper Needs To Learn That No Means No